random-ideas/ha-amber-public-data-retrieve/README.md

 - Review Home Assistant logs for API errors

 ### Sensors Not Updating
-- Check the integration is enabled in Settings → Devices & Services
+- Check the integration is enabled in **Settings → Devices & Services**
 - Verify the coordinator is updating (check logs)
 - Try reloading the integration

+### Feed-In Prices Showing as Negative
+This is expected behavior - the API returns negative values for feed-in to indicate income vs expense.
+Use a template sensor (see example above) to display as positive if preferred.

 ## Credits

 Inspired by the [HA_AemoNemData](https://github.com/cabberley/HA_AemoNemData) integration.

-Almost exclusively written via LLM's, vibecoding is probably going to create the terminator but here we are

 ## License

-GPL3
+MIT License - feel free to use and modify as needed.

 ## Support